jowenthomas/linear-algebra-applications/assets/pages/adjacency-matrices-for-descriptors-in-dracula.md

 In the beginning, I claimed that Dracula's character almost exclusively consists of death and appetite.
 I have not shown this exclusitivity yet, and perhaps while he possesses these traits he may have many other good traits that create a nuanced character.
 Within the text, this is not the case though.
 To substantiate this, we could apply similar methods to the other common adjectives to see Dracula's connection to those with a positive or negative connotation.
 Instead, I think it would be a better use of your time to read the original novel, create your own arguments, and draw your own conclusions.
 Happy reading.

 <h2>Appedix: Tools Used</h2>
-To do our textual analysis, we will use the Natural Language Toolkit, <a>NLTK</a>.
+To do our textual analysis, we will use the Natural Language Toolkit, <a href="https://www.nltk.org/" target="_blank">NLTK</a>.
 It has a very interesting book that will walk you through some common techniques of natural language process, if you are interested.

 First, we need to install the package and setup our other libraries: